-- The placement of segments in memory
+• The placement of segments in memory

-- The maximum stack size

-- The maximum heap size.
+- The maximum stack size - The maximum heap size (only for the IAR DLIB runtime environment).

 This section describes the methods for placing the segments in memory, which means that you must customize the linker command file to suit the memory layout of your target system.
 For showing the methods, fictitious examples are used.